Everything you want to know about my favorite collagen peptides!

 Whats the difference between the beauty water mix and regular collagen mix?
 Same benefits?

 The Beauty Waters are basically collagen + some, and they vary based on the flavor you get.
 While topical collagen products mostly use marketing jargon, these beauty waters work to help you get those anti-aging cosmetic benefits from the inside out.
-I also love that they have the addition of probiotics!
-Here are a few examples:
+I also love that they have probiotics, too!

 Does it provide a good source of protein for plant based eaters?

 If by plant based, you mean that you try to eat more veggies than meat – yes!
 If by plant based, you mean strict vegetarain – no!
 Collagen is not a vegetarian product!

-What would be a comaprable substitute for vegetarians?
+What would be a comparable substitute for vegetarians?

 Unfortunately, you need to go a different route if you are a vegetarian – but there are still options!
 First of all, you can make adjustments to your diet.
 This article has a great list of vegetarian food sources that increase collagen production.
 You can also find supplements with ingredients that help you naturally produce collagen.
 The most interesting one I’ve found is silica.
 Silica actually boosts collagen production by 50%!!
 If I was a vegetarian, I’d start there (this one looks good!), but definitely do some research on your own.
 There’s tons of information out there!

 What do you mix the matcha green tea with?